nezutero/waifu4me/README.md

 # waifu4me - find waifu for you (nsfw/sfw)

-> A CLI tool that allows you to interact with the waifu4.me API from the comfort of your terminal.
+> A CLI tool that allows you to interact with the waifu.pics API from the comfort of your terminal.

 ###